Table of Contents

 Mix Up Their Diets!

 One key aspect here is diversity.
-Different foods have different types and quantities of nutrients.
+Roaches in the wild can earn nutrients from a variety of sources, and you can get more info on their diverse diet.
+But different foods have different types and quantities of nutrients.
 The best diet is not a steady supply of only pumpkin and spinach.
 While these foods do have high levels of vitamin A and calcium, they also contain many other nutrients.
 Vitamin A and calcium seem to be the cause of the most prevalent disorders seen in insectivores, but animals need much more than just these two nutrients.

 You should also consider carbohydrates, protein, and fat content, in addition to the dozen or so other vitamins that are important.
 The easiest way to build a great diet for your pets is to mix up the foods you use for feeders with every feeding.
 As long as there is at least one source of vitamin A and calcium, you can mix in fruits, grains, nuts, and other plant materials to make sure that you are giving your pets all the important nutrients they need!